VISEGRAD BLOG: Victorious at home, Orban faces deeper isolation abroad

 “He realises he could lose EU funds.
 He is looking for other partners.
 His whole system depends on channelling public funds into private hands,” Professor Kim Scheppele told the Princeton webinar.

-All in all therefore, Orban looks like he will become more, not less detached from the EU after his victory.
+All in all, therefore, Orban looks like he will become more, not less detached from the EU after his victory.

 “Long term I’m really worried by Hungary,” says Nic.
 “It’s in a bubble.
 It’s moving in a very different way from the rest of the EU.”

-Inside the EU, Orban now has little influence, as shown by his struggles to create a new rightwing European parliamentary faction, a task that the Ukraine war has made even more difficult.
+Inside the EU, Orban now has little influence, as shown by his struggles to create a new right-wing European parliamentary faction, a task that the Ukraine war has made even more difficult.

 This isolation could also increasingly limit his freedom of manoeuvre at home.
 As the economic skies darken, and Hungary has to rein in its budget deficit after Orban’s pre-election splurge, the holding up of EU funds will become increasingly painful.